RelationalAI/rai-gnns-tutorial/HM/README.md

 ## 🛠️ Installation

-To set up all the necessary data, tables, schemas, etc. for the two H&M examples you will need to go through the [installation](/HM/installation.md) guide.
-Once this is completed you are able to run the Python Notebooks that were installed as part of the process.
+To prepare the necessary data, tables, schemas, and other components for the two H&M use cases, follow the steps outlined in the [installation guide](/HM/installation.md).
+Once setup is complete, you can run the **Python notebooks** that were installed as part of the process.

 ---
 <a name="-dataset-schema"></a>